Osteoporosis

 Are there any side-effects to the treatment?

-The side-effects of taking bisphosphonates, can include indigestion, a change in bowel habits (constipation or diarrhoea), tiredness, dizziness or headaches, aches and pains, swelling of the legs, feeling sick and flu-like symptoms.
+The side-effects of taking bisphosphonates can include indigestion, a change in bowel habit (constipation or diarrhoea), tiredness, dizziness or headaches, aches and pains, swelling of the legs, feeling sick and flu-like symptoms.

-In patients treated with bisphosphonates for a longer time, there are other possible side effects (osteonecrosis of the jaw and atypical femoral fractures), but these are very rare.
+Patients treated with bisphosphonates for a longer time can rarely get other side effects, such as osteonecrosis of the jaw and atypical (not typical) femoral fractures.
 Hence, it is important to have a dental check-up (and any required dental procedures) before or as soon as possible after starting treatment with bisphosphonates.
 If you are having treatment with bisphosphonates and you get hip, thigh or groin pain, you should see your doctor because you may need an X-ray to check for atypical fractures.

 What are the longer-term implications of osteoporosis?